 When a child pitches a fit in line at the grocery store, an emotionally sensitive and loving parent leaves their cart and takes the child to the car.
 If the child continues to tantrum, they go home.

 One never gives in to a toddler or child who uses bad behavior to hold adults emotionally hostage for one simple reason.
 If the child learns that the most expedient way to get what they want in life is to abuse, chances are it will devolve into a lifelong pattern of garish egocentrism coupled with socially aggressive and domineering behaviors.

-Because people who have Cluster B personality types or who were raised by toxic thinkers to willingly abuse or enable by social custom are actually guilty of abusing by proxy.
+Because people who have Cluster B personality types or who were raised by toxic thinkers to willingly abuse or enable by social custom are actually guilty of abuse by proxy.
 Abuse by proxy happens whenever a victim’s rights are invalidated, their subjective experiences of trauma are minimized, and their health and safety are undermined by any person or group who encourages them to feel toxic shame or to tolerate and further enable their own abuse.

 Conflict resolution is the goal of reading most self-help literature.
 Whether you are conflicted about your past history of personal, professional, and familial relationships, or you are currently involved in a toxic social dynamic, self-reflection and education is always the key to unclogging the relationship drain (so to speak).

 “Conflict resolution is a way for two or more parties to find a peaceful solution to a disagreement among them.
 The disagreement may be personal, financial, political, or emotional.
 When a dispute arises, often the best course of action is negotiation to resolve the disagreement…” shares the educational website Community Tool Box.